tailcallhq/tailcallhq.github.io/docs/guides/composition.md

 So, we've used composition of operators to take a complex object (the `User` inside the `Post`), extract a specific part of it (`name`), name that part (`userName`), and then instruct GraphQL how to fetch the data using an HTTP request.

 :::info
-It is important to note that the order of the operators doesn't matter.
+It is important to note that the order of the operators `@modify` and `@http` doesn't matter.
 The resulting schema will always be the same.
 :::

 This is a powerful mechanism that allows you to make your GraphQL schema more precise, easier to understand, and more suitable for the specific needs of your application.